Skip to main content

 Key takeaways:

-• Nutritional yeast is a dietary supplement that is a good source of B vitamins, especially vitamin B12.
-It typically comes in the form of flakes or granules and adds a cheesy, umami flavor to foods.
+• Nutritional yeast is a dietary supplement that’s a good source of B vitamins, especially vitamin B12.
+It typically comes in the form of flakes or granules, and it adds a cheesy, umami flavor to foods.

-• Human studies have yet to confirm any significant health benefits of nutritional yeast.
+• It’s not clear if nutritional yeast provides any health benefits.
 But regularly adding it to foods can help increase intake of certain vitamins and provide additional protein and fiber in your diet.

 • While nutritional yeast is safe for most people, it’s best avoided if you take monoamine oxidase inhibitor (MAOI) medications, tend to get migraines, or have Crohn’s disease.